aaroncheng00/board-analyzer/README.md

 Swapping backbones is one config field.
 The feature width is measured with a dummy forward pass rather than hardcoded.

+`C` is set by however many class folders sit in `data/train/cells/`, so the head is resized on every retrain and the class list travels in the checkpoint.

 ```
 shufflenet_v2_x0_5   ImageNet weights, FROZEN       341,792 params
-  └── head           Dropout(0.2) → Linear(1024, 33)  33,825 params  ← the only trainable part
+  └── head           Dropout(0.2) → Linear(1024, C)  the only trainable part

 input      128×128 RGB   (board cells are ~90-180px, so 224 would just upscale)
-output     33 logits     softmax applied at inference only, not in the model
+output     C logits      softmax applied at inference only, not in the model
 latency    ~257 ms for a 64-cell board (CPU); faster on MPS
 ```